FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Ambisonic_transcoding.md

 ### Projection

-!> Projection is only available in the Ultimate version of _SPAT Revolution_.

 Projection decoding is also sometimes called “sampling ambisonic decoding” (SAD).
 It is the simplest form of ambisonic decoding.
 It samples the virtual panning function at the loudspeaker directions.